GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 ### Inter-workspace moves
 Due to a restructuring, you want to move data from Shared Drive A in domaina.com to Shared Drive B in domainb.com.
-* The Shared Drive A in domaina.com has the following unchecked: `Allow people outside of Domain A to access files`
+* Shared Drive A in domaina.com has the following unchecked: `Allow people outside of Domain A to access files`
-* The Shared Drive B in domainb.com has the following   checked: `Allow people outside of Domain B to access files`
+* Shared Drive B in domainb.com has the following checked: `Allow people outside of Domain B to access files`
 * user@domaina.com is a manager of both Shared Drives.

 ```